izikeros/blog/content/posts/2023-01-17-micro_macro_averages_multilabel_multiclass.md

 ## Choosing between Micro and Macro averages

 The choice between micro and macro averages depends on the specific problem and the desired perspective on the model's performance.

+> **Micro averages** are useful when the **classes are imbalanced** and it is important to have a better understanding of the model's **performance on the majority class**.
+>

-Micro averages are useful when the classes are imbalanced and it is important to have a better understanding of the model's performance on the majority class.
-Macro averages, on the other hand, are useful when all classes are of equal importance and you want to have a better understanding of the model's performance on each class individually.
+> **Macro averages,** on the other hand, are useful when **all classes are of equal importance** and you want to have a better understanding of the model's **performance on each class individually**.

 In some cases, it may be useful to report both micro and macro averages to get a more comprehensive understanding of the model's performance.

 It's also important to note that micro and macro averages are not the only metrics to evaluate the performance of a model in multiclass multilabel problems.
 Other metrics such as ROC-AUC, [Hamming loss](https://en.wikipedia.org/wiki/Multi-label_classification#Statistics_and_evaluation_metrics) and [Jaccard similarity](https://en.wikipedia.org/wiki/Jaccard_index) can also be used.

+## Conclusion
-In conclusion, micro and macro averages are important measures of performance in multiclass multilabel problems.
+Micro and macro averages are important measures of performance in multiclass multilabel problems.
 They provide different perspectives on the model's performance and should be used depending on the specific problem and desired perspective.
 It's important to consider the class imbalance and the relative importance of each class when choosing between micro and macro averages.

 **Credits:**